-At AgroCares, we develop innovative soil testing solutions and we see rising interest for Carbon monitoring in soils.
-Why is it important to measure Soil Organic Carbon ?
+At AgroCares, we develop innovative soil testing solutions and we see rising interest in Carbon monitoring in soils.
+Why is it important to measure Soil Organic Carbon?
 Below are four reasons to explain this trend.

 Carbon gives structure and life to the soil and is essential for nutrient retention

-Soil Organic Carbon (SOC) is considered as the most essential parameter for a healthy soil.
-It is the "glue and sponge" of the soil as it sticks together soil aggregates, adsorbs and desorbs nutrients and gives habitat and energy to soil micro-organisms.
-Crops do not take up carbon from the soil (they adsorb carbon from the atmosphere) and as such carbon (C) is not an essential nutrient.
+Soil Organic Carbon (SOC) is considered the most essential parameter for healthy soil.
+It is the “glue and sponge” of the soil as it sticks together soil aggregates, adsorbs and desorbs nutrients, and gives habitat and energy to soil micro-organisms.
+Crops do not take up carbon from the soil (they absorb carbon from the atmosphere) and as such carbon (C) is not an essential nutrient.
 Still, it is essential and without SOC crops do not grow.